matteogiorgi/ulpe/README.md

 This one installs additional plugins for your *Vim* alongside a little *vimscript* configuration to glue them together: run `./puts_plug` from the root of the repository, launch *Vim* and see the magic happen.

-> You need to have *Vim 9.0* or higher installed for this script to work, but it won't be an issue since you should have at least a working *Debian 12* by now with the 9.1 release available.
+> You need to have *Vim 9.0* or higher installed for the script to work, but it won't be an issue since you should have at least a working *Debian 12* by now with the 9.1 release available.